 Monique Sullivan earned her Bachelor of Fine Arts in Studio Art with a concentration in Photography from the University of Texas at San Antonio.
 Her work is inspired by her dreams, spirituality and Latina heritage.
 Her range of artworks includes photography, painting, ceramics, printmaking, installation and video.
-Her artistic influences are works from artists like Andy Warhol, David LaChapelle, Frida Kahlo, Annie Leibovitz, Mark Romanek, Henri Matisse, Pierre-Auguste Renoir, Vincent Van Gogh and Pablo Picasso.
+Artistic influences include Andy Warhol, David LaChapelle, Frida Kahlo, Annie Leibovitz, Mark Romanek, Salvador Dalí, Leonardo DaVinci, Dale Chihuly, Nick Veasey, Henri Matisse, Pierre-Auguste Renoir, Vincent Van Gogh, Marc Chagall, Claude Monet and Pablo Picasso.
 Monique is a Mom-trepreneur who participated in several Artist-In-Residence opportunities and works as a Creative Art Director.
 She competes throughout the year to local, state and worldwide exhibitions.
 Her photography has been displayed at galleries for international events such as Paris Photo, Germany’s Photoszene and this year’s Texas Hill Country Fotoseptiembre festival.
 She has been published in numerous magazines, books and calendars for her work.
-She has earned many recognition awards in visual arts and even featured in Polaroid Magazine.
+She has earned many recognition awards for visual arts and even featured in Polaroid Magazine.
 She is a life member of the UTSA Alumni Association, San Antonio Art League and the Greater San Antonio Camera Club.
 She was born in San Antonio and graduated with Honors from Winston Churchill High School.
-During that time she became a member of the National Honors Society, National French Honors Society and the National Forensic League.
-She played JV basketball & volleyball, competed in UIL Oral Interpretation and was in varsity Theatre and Choir.
-She was a member in various UT Austin & UTSA clubs such as the Student Art Guild, Ballroom Dancing Club and was the first Vice President of Media Coordination at her Exposure Photography Club.
-Her historic district studio is located at her 1910 Craftsman three story home.
+During that time, she became a member of the National Honors Society, National French Honors Society and the National Forensic League.
+She was on Varsity Theatre, Choir and competed in UIL Oral Interpretation.
+She was a member in various UT Austin & UTSA clubs such as the Student Art Guild and the Ballroom Dancing Club.
+She was the first Vice President of Media Coordination at her Exposure Photography Club.
+Her historic district studios are located at her 1910 Craftsman three story home.
 She lives with her husband and two children.

 Requests for Art